DOI-ONRR/blog-nrrd/src/pages/choosing-ONRR/index.md

 While exploring the possibilities, I came across ONRR and its [open data website]( https://revenuedata.doi.gov/).
 This was my first encounter with a user-friendly and informative website created by the federal government.
 I was captivated by the wealth of revenue and disbursements data available and recognized the opportunity to gain experience in analyzing such crucial information.

-## Learning new akills
+## Learning new skills

 The internship at ONRR provided me with the chance to learn and master new skills.
-I gained proficiency in using GitHub for larger repositories, including pushing, committing, and branching changes.
+I gained proficiency in using [GitHub]( https://github.com/DOI-ONRR) for larger repositories, including pushing, committing, and branching changes.
 Additionally, I acquired knowledge in product management and UX/UI design best practices, which proved invaluable throughout my time at ONRR.
 Participating in user interviews for the recently redesigned [onrr.gov]( https://onrr.gov/) website taught me how to guide users and extract actionable insights from their feedback.

 ## Surprises and challenges